sri-harini-m/legalink/README.md

-# 🛡️ **Legalite** - Tech-Driven Solution for Undertrial Prisoners in India
+# 🛡️ **legalink** - Tech-Driven Solution for Undertrial Prisoners in India
 working video:
 https://youtube.com/playlist?list=PL0O3KYKYrlxlrzLZ5nFvIQScpezIEFfqd&si=r6xacHUCqZpFRRdA

 ## 📜 **Introduction**
-Welcome to **Legalite**, an innovative legal aid application developed by Team Litigation Logic.
+Welcome to **legalink**, an innovative legal aid application developed by Team Litigation Logic.
 Our goal is to address the challenges faced by undertrial prisoners in India by providing a technology-driven solution that streamlines legal processes and makes essential legal resources more accessible.

-**Legalite** is designed in response to problem statement **1282**, focusing on the use of technology to assist undertrial prisoners, making the legal system more transparent, affordable, and accessible.
+**legalink** is designed in response to problem statement **1282**, focusing on the use of technology to assist undertrial prisoners, making the legal system more transparent, affordable, and accessible.

 ## 🚀 **Features Overview**